ValueAct partner steps down from board at Citi credit rival

-Oct 25 (Reuters) - Credit card and loyalty programs firm Alliance Data Systems Corp said a board member representing ValueAct Capital has stepped down, removing one conflict of interest which could have prevented it gaining a board seat at Citigroup Inc.
+(Reuters) - Credit card and loyalty programs firm Alliance Data Systems Corp (ADS.N) said a board member representing ValueAct Capital has stepped down, removing one conflict of interest which could have prevented it gaining a board seat at Citigroup Inc (C.N).

 Alliance, which competes with Citi in issuing credit cards for retailers, said in a regulatory filing filed late on Thursday that Kelly Barlow, a partner at ValueAct, had stepped down from its board. (bit.ly/31LDkr5)

-The San Francisco-based hedge fund, one of the industry’s most closely-watched activist investors, unveiled a $1.2 billion stake in Citi last May which made it one of the top 10 shareholders of the third-biggest U.S. bank by assets.
+The San Francisco-based hedge fund, one of the industry’s most closely-watched activist investors, unveiled a $1.2 billion stake in Citi in May last year which made it one of the top 10 shareholders of the third-biggest U.S. bank by assets.

 In January this year, Citi agreed to give ValueAct more access to its books and board of directors, deepening their relationship.